Page contents

 Ultimately, if that is refused, the only remedy would be judicial review.
 Some applications for judicial review of naturalisation decisions have occasionally succeeded but generally it is very hard to challenge Home Office decisions in this particular area of law because the legislation gives the Home Office a lot of discretion about how to make decisions.

-For more information, take a look at our ebook or, if you are a lawyer, you can take our CPD course on naturalisation.
+For more information, you can take our course on naturalisation.

 Module 1 | What is naturalisation? | |